amsify42/codeigniter-model-extension/README.md

       }
 ```

-There are three ways, we can attach data to our results
+There are four ways, we can attach data to our results

-## 1. Attaching multiple rows
+### 1. Attaching multiple rows

 Let's say, we have **books** table which is having foriegn key **user_id** of **users** table.
 Now for getting number of books belongs to users along with users result data, we can add the relation like this